ahmedDaoudi-u/Instaface-App/README.md

 8. **Identification of the Top Five Posts:**

 The top five posts of the Facebook page were determined based on specific criteria such as the number of likes, shares, or comments ;meaning the most successful posts in terms of engagement.
+## Process 2:
+### Step 1 : Getting the CSV file from Looker-studio for Ads analysis(Facebook & Instagram)
+Getting the appropriate fields for the CSV file :
+### Step 2: Fetch data from Facebook using long token and generate the corresponding CSV file

+Facebook and Instagram Campaign Insights
+Evolution of Impressions Over Time
+CPC (Cost Per Click) Over Time
+CPM (Cost Per Mille) & CPC (Cost Per Click)
+Variation of Impressions and CPC Over Time Distribution of "Total Cost"
+Evolving Campaign Performance Over Time
+Evolution of Average Cumulative Impressions for Advertising Campaigns

 # Video Demonstration